 Contracting in the Smart Era: The Implications of Blockchain and Decentralized Autonomous Organizations for Contracting and Corporate Governance, Academy of Management Perspectives (#18 impact business journal)

 Completed two research projects funded by the Department of Defense and the National Institute of Standards and Technology on behalf of the Defense Production Act Committee’s Telecom Study Group, which is co-chaired by the Department of Defense and the White House Office of Science and Technology Policy.

 Prof. Kuban’s teaching philosophy is that learning is a mutual process best served through an interactive classroom environment.
 This process requires three things: 1) clear and consistent presentation of the core concepts, 2) engagement and collaboration of students, and 3) the ability to practice applying concepts to new contexts.
-He uses lecture as a tool to highlight the core principles out of the textbook and business cases.
+He uses lecture as a tool to highlight the core principles of strategy and then reinforces them with examples from current events and business cases.
 This provides clarity to new ideas and consistently presents strategy concepts.
 He conducts a competitive team business simulation to increase engagement and collaboration.
 This adds a dynamic component to students’ learning as they must both apply core concepts of strategy and react to their classmates’ competing firms.
 Prof Kuban also facilitates case discussions to encourage the application of the student’s new knowledge toward the new, open-ended context that business cases provide.